-Before its principal gate stretched a beautiful lake of about fifteen miles' circumference (now only nine).
+Before its principal gate stretched a beautiful lake of about fifteen miles' circumference (now only uine).
 The approach to this gate was by a broad road, upon the top of a stone causeway, of between two and three miles in length, which formed a massive dam to the waters of the lake which washed its base.
-To the right of this dam stretched many miles of cultivation; to the left, on the farther shores of the lake, lay parklike grass-lands, studded with forest trees, some of whose mighty descendants still exist in the noble "tamarind," rising above all others.
+To the right of this dam stretched many miles of cultivation; to the left on the further shores of the lake, lay park-like grass lands, studded with forest trees, some of whose mighty descendants still exist in the noble "tamarind," rising above all others.
 Let us return in imagination to Pollanarua as it once stood.
-Having arrived upon the causeway in the approach to the city, the scene must have been beautiful in the extreme : the silvery lake, like a broad mirror, in the midst of a tropical park; the flowering trees shadowing its waters; the groves of tamarinds sheltering its many nooks and bays; the gorgeous blossoms of the pink lotus resting on its glassy surface; and the carpet-like glades of verdant pasturage, stretching far away upon the opposite shores, covered with countless elephants, tamed to complete obedience.
-Then on the right, below the massive granite steps which form the causeway, the water rushing from the sluice carries fertility among a thousand fields, and countless laborers and cattle till the ground: the sturdy buffaloes straining at the plough, the women, laden with golden sheaves of corn and baskets of fruit, crowding along the palmshaded road winding toward the city, from whose gate a countless throng are passing and returning.
-Behold the mighty city ! rising like a snow-white cloud from the broad margin of the waters.
-The groves of cocoanuts and palms of every kind, grouped in the inner gardens, throwing a cool shade upon the polished walls; the lofty palaces towering among the stately areca trees, and the gilded domes reflecting a blaze of light from the rays of a midday sun.
+Having arrived upon the causeway in the approach to the city, the scene must have been beautiful in the extreme: the silvery lake, like a broad mirror, in the midst of a tropical park; the flowering trees shadowing its waters; the groves of tamarinds sheltering its many nooks and bays; the gorgeous blossoms of the pink lotus, resting on its glassy surface; and the carpet-like glades of verdant pasturage, stretching far away upon the opposite shores, covered with countless elephants, tamed to complete obedience.
+Then on the right, below the massive granite steps which form the causeway, the water rushing from the sluice carries fertility among a thousand fields; and countless labourers and cattle till the ground: the sturdy buffalos straining at the plough, the women laden with golden sheaves of corn, and baskets of fruit, crowding along the palm-shaded road winding towards the city, from whose gate a countless throng are passing and returning.
+Behold the mighty city! rising like a snow-white cloud from the broad margin of the waters.
+The groves of cocoa nuts and palms of every kind, grouped in the inner gardens, throwing a cool shade upon the polished walls; the lofty palaces towering among the stately areca trees, and the gilded domes reflecting a blaze of light from the rays of a mid-day sun.
 Such let us suppose the exterior of Pollanarua.